z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 Although there are two completely non-overlapping paths for `h1` and `h2` to reach `h3`, both `h1` and `h2` end up using the same spine, and hence the aggregate throughput of the two connections is capped to 1Mbps.
-You can confirm this by watching the performance each connection gets.
+You can confirm this by watching the performance of each connection.

 Our goal is allowing the two connections to use two different spine switches and hence achieve 1Mbps each.
 We can do this by first causing congestion on one of the spines.
-More specifically we'll create congestion at the queue in `s1` facing the link `s11-to-s3` by running a long-running connection (an elephant flow) from `s1` to `s3` through `s11`.
+More specifically we'll create congestion at the queue in `s11` facing the link `s11-to-s3` by running a long-running connection (an elephant flow) from `s1` to `s3` through `s11`.
 Once the queue builds up due to the elephant, then we'll let `s2` generate HULA probes several times so that it can learn to avoid forwarding new flows destined to `s3` through `s11`.